Landing Pages

 Message Mismatch

 A patient clicking an ad for “dental implants near me” lands on a homepage featuring the practice name and all services.
-The word “implants” is buried among dozens of other elements.
-The patient wanted implant information — they got a practice overview.
-They bounce.
+The word “implants,” however, is buried among dozens of other elements.
+That patient came specifically looking for implant information; instead, they received a general practice overview.
+Unsurprisingly, they bounce.

 Distraction Overload

-Homepages serve multiple audiences: new patients, existing patients, job seekers, referring dentists.
-Navigation menus, service lists, team photos, and blog links compete for attention.
-Paid traffic needs focus, not options.
-Every additional element reduces conversion probability.
+Homepages typically serve multiple audiences at once — new patients, existing patients, job seekers, and referring dentists.
+Navigation menus, service lists, team photos, and blog links all compete for attention simultaneously.
+Paid traffic, by contrast, demands focus rather than options.
+Consequently, every additional on-page element reduces conversion probability.

 Generic Trust Signals

-Homepage trust signals speak to the practice generally.
-A patient considering $30,000 in implant treatment needs implant-specific social proof — not general practice reviews or years-in-business claims.
+Homepage trust signals tend to speak to the practice in general terms.
+A patient considering $30,000 in implant treatment, however, needs implant-specific social proof not generic practice reviews or years-in-business claims.
+Specificity, in this context, is precisely what builds confidence.

 Unclear Next Steps